-BOMB’s Oral History Project, run by Editor-in-Chief Betsy Sussler with Andrew W. Mellon Fellow Terence Trouillot, documents the life stories of New York City’s African-American artists.
+The Oral History Project is run by Editor-in-Chief Betsy Sussler and Andrew W. Mellon Fellow Terence Trouillot.

 BOMB’s Oral Histories Project is funded by The Andy Warhol Foundation for the Visual Arts with The New York City Department of Cultural Affairs in partnership with the City Council, with additional funding from the Dedalus Foundation and New York Community Trust, as well as AG Foundation and Toni L. Ross.